 Costs related to so-called stock appreciation rights for employees that earn an income that exceeds EUR 598,000 (2022 amount) are not deductible.
 For more information on the stock option regime, please see Significant developments for Individual taxation.

 Fines and penalties

 Most criminal fines and penalties are not tax deductible.
 This applies, for instance, to fines imposed by a Dutch criminal judge, administrative fines, disciplinary fines, and penalties from a European institution.

 Certain taxes, such as the tax on insurance transactions, are deductible.
 Tax paid on the transfer of immovable property must be included in the cost price and taken into account in the course of normal depreciation.
 The CIT itself is not deductible.

 Other significant items

 Deduction of certain expenses (e.g. costs for food, drink, and entertainment) paid by employers for employees are not deductible, in part.
 These costs are often referred to as mixed costs.
-The non-deductible portion is 0.4% of the total taxable wages of all employees but never less than EUR 4,600 per year.
-Alternatively, the employer may choose to deduct only 73.5% of the actual expenses.
+The non-deductible portion is 0.4 per cent of the total taxable wages of all employees but never less than EUR 4,800 per year (2022 amount).
+Alternatively, the employer may choose to deduct only 73.5 per cent of the actual expenses.

 Net operating losses

-Tax losses can be carried back one year and carried forward six years (up to and including 2018, the carry forward period was nine years).
-This also applies to start-up losses.
+In 2021, 2020, and 2019, tax losses could be carried back one year and carried forward six years.
+For 2018 and before, the carryforward period was nine years.

 Payments to foreign affiliates